porco-rosso-j/zksync-account-trade-limit/README.md

 <img width="500" alt="Screen Shot 2023-03-12 at 7 50 45" src="https://user-images.githubusercontent.com/88586592/224514906-22739ff8-ff94-4dde-a087-ad1a5e7909e7.png">
 <p/>

+Account only owns DAI, neither ETH, WETH nor LUSD.
+But swapping DAI for ETH will succeed because multicall feature abstracts the approval process and gas fee is paid in DAI through GasPond.

-And please put the amount you want to swap.
+So, please put the amount you want to swap.
 As you can see in the demo above, several limitations and warnings by SwapModule will be shown in `Account Trade Limit` section.
 Swap succeeds unless it violates those imposed restrictions.

-Account only owns DAI, neither ETH, WETH nor LUSD.
-But swapping DAI for ETH will succeed because multicall feature abstracts the approval process and gas fee is paid in DAI through GasPond.

 ## Question & Feedback